jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 ·       Spams are sent by a mass sending software in general; the address of the sender can be falsified at will, but you can find the true sender by checking the header.
 The method to check the header:

-·        1) If you read the email on a Web page, open the email directly and click **View the Original Text** through “Other Actions” at the top of the email displaying page, then you can see the header.
+·        1) If you read the email on a Web page, open the email directly and click **View the Original Text** through "Other Actions" at the top of the email displaying page, then you can see the header.

 ·        2) If you receive the email through Outlook Express, point to the email but not open it, click the right mouse button to see the attribute of the email, and then click **Detailed Information**, then you can see the header.

-·        If there is the Sender, the content followed thereby is the true sender; if there is no Sender, “Received from” at the bottom is the SMTP server used by the sender.
+·        If there is the Sender, the content followed thereby is the true sender; if there is no Sender, "Received from" at the bottom is the SMTP server used by the sender.

 ·        The basic expression format of the Receive sentence is: From Server A by Server B; Server A is the sending server, while Server B is the receiving server.